-Duke Medicine is a world-renowned hospital and educational institution that is in the midst of a massive $900 million expansion, which will boost the local economy and create high-paying jobs.
-The project includes:
+Duke Medicine is a world-renowned hospital and educational institution that in recent years has completed a massive $900 million expansion, which includes the following:

 The new Duke Cancer Center (DCC) opened in February 2012.
 The DCC is a $235 million medical center expansion that added 123 exams rooms, 73 infusion stations, and a radiation oncology wing and mammography suite.

-Duke Medicine Pavilion (DMP) is a vast $596 million project that will add 608,000 square feet of state-of-the-art surgical, critical care and imaging facilities to Duke Hospital.
-DMP is scheduled to open July 2013.
+Duke Medicine Pavilion (DMP) is a vast $596 million project that has added 608,000 square feet of state-of-the-art surgical, critical care and imaging facilities to Duke Hospital.
+DMP .

 The new Center for Health Education is a state-of-the-art, $55 million expansion to the medical school, which added 104,000 square feet in late 2012.

-Construction began April 20, 2012 on the new Duke Eye Center, a clinical facility that will expand services and bring state-of-the-art optical imaging technologies to the existing facility, which is ranked 7th largest in the nation.
+Construction began in 2012 on the new Duke Eye Center, a clinical facility that expands services and bring state-of-the-art optical imaging technologies to the existing facility, which is ranked 7th largest in the nation.